 Perilously perched on the cliffs of the Causeway Coast, Dunluce Castle is one of the most spectacularly located castles in Northern Ireland.
 The earliest written record of the castle is from 1513 and it is steeped in legend, with stories of a banshee and the castle kitchens falling into the sea one stormy night in 1639.
 Travel back in time to the 17th century when you explore the excavated cobblestone streets of Dunluce town.
 Dunluce castle is also featured in Game of Thrones as the House of Greyjoy.

 Tip: The castle is open to visitors every day from 10 am with the last admission at 4:30 pm and 3:30 pm during December and January.
 There are some areas you can explore freely too.
-Download the free Dunluce Castle app for Android and Apple for a virtual tour.
+Download the free Dunluce Castle app from the Gooogle Play Store for a virtual tour.

 Beautiful Ballintoy Harbour

 This tiny, picturesque harbour is nestled at the end of a steep, winding road just one kilometre from Ballintoy village with its whitewashed church, one of Ireland’s most photographed churches.

 With secluded bays, rock pools and coves, here you have the opportunity to get your adrenaline pumping and experience the Causeway coastline in a whole new way by trying out some coasteering with the friendly, experienced team at Coasteering NI.
 You might be distracted from the 50ft jumps off sea stacks by beautiful Ballintoy Harbour beach, which is among some of the most beautiful beaches in Northern Ireland.

 Game of Thrones fans will recognise Ballintoy Harbour too as it was used as a location in Season 2 and Season 6 of the HBO show.
 You may even get to meet one of the extras if Bobby is your coasteering guide.

 Tip: For more Game of Thrones filming locations in Northern Ireland check out this guide.